bobandash/synqsell_shopify/README.md

     ```sh
     npm run dev
     ```
 12. Your database migrations should start running.
-AFter the migrations are finished, click on the preview URL that was generated in the terminal.
+After the migrations are finished, click on the preview URL that was generated in the terminal.
 13. Run the following command:
     ```sh
     npx prisma db seed